nikbearbrown/NanoLex/Data/NanoLex_3.md

 ##### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructural aspect of the carriers.

-### Expanded Definition and Usage\nNano-drug carriers are crucial in modern therapeutic strategies, particularly in oncology, where they enable precise drug delivery to tumors, minimizing damage to healthy tissues and reducing side effects.
+### Expanded Definition and Usage:
+Nano-drug carriers are crucial in modern therapeutic strategies, particularly in oncology, where they enable precise drug delivery to tumors, minimizing damage to healthy tissues and reducing side effects.
 Beyond cancer, they are also used in treating cardiovascular diseases, neurological disorders, and infectious diseases by ensuring drugs reach their specific sites of action effectively.
 The adaptability and multifunctionality of nano-drug carriers make them invaluable in the development of more effective and safer medical treatments.

 ### Usage Notes\nIn clinical discussions, the precision and versatility of nano-drug carriers are emphasized, particularly their ability to overcome biological barriers and enhance drug delivery where conventional systems may fail.
 Their role in advancing personalized medicine is also highlighted, as they can be tailored to meet the specific needs of individual patients and diseases.